Coumarin derivatives: Medicine

 Warfarin - a coumarin - with brand name, Coumadin, is a prescription drug used as an anticoagulant to inhibit formation of blood clots, and so is a therapy for deep vein thrombosis and pulmonary embolism.
 It may be used to prevent recurrent blood clot formation from atrial fibrillation, thrombotic stroke, and transient ischemic attacks.

 Coumarins have shown some evidence of biological activity and have limited approval for few medical uses as pharmaceuticals, such as in the treatment of lymphedema.
 Both coumarin and 1,3-indandione derivatives produce a uricosuric effect, presumably by interfering with the renal tubular reabsorption of urate.

 Laser dyes

+Arising from tunable intramolecular charge transfer (ICT) properties within the molecule, coumarins have found purpose as dyes and stains, particularly those featuring electron-donating substituents at the 7-position, which can be used to enhance this behavior.
 Coumarin dyes are extensively used as gain media in blue-green tunable organic dye lasers.
 Among the various coumarin laser dyes are coumarins 480, 490, 504, 521, 504T, and 521T.
 Coumarin tetramethyl laser dyes offer wide tunability and high laser gain, and they are also used as active medium in coherent OLED emitters. and as a sensitizer in older photovoltaic technologies.